sjadhav4git/Mechatronics_Project/README.md

-# Mechatronics_Project
-Rubiks Race Puzzle solving by 3 DOF Arm
+# Rubik's Race puzzle solving by 3 DOF Arm

 ## What is Rubiks Race Puzzle and How to play?
 (Actual Puzzle)
 <p align="center">